SkyChen1009/DM2024-Lab1-Master/README.md

    - 3.1 Converting Dictionary into Pandas dataframe
      - Import the helpers module in data_mining_helpers folder
      - Adding the category label (integer form) in the table
-   - 3.2 Familiarizing yourself with the Data
+   - 3.2 Familiarizing the Data

 4. Data Mining using Pandas
  - 4.1 Dealing with Missing Values